|Jerjerrod is particularly unimpressed with you, Mutton Chops McGee!|

 |"Vader said asteroids didn't concern him, but they very much concern me."|

 In general, you'll find Captain Needa on ships where he can replace a contain token with an evade token (like an ISD, Arquitens, or Interdictor), given that while contain is an okay defense token to have, it is generally the worst defense token and evade is usually superior.
-This is especially true in metas where long ranged skirmishers like CR90As are keen on picking apart heavier more expensive ships from downtown; the evade can remove their best die, saving you some damage over time.
 With the Arquitens in particular, going from one to two evade tokens can also make Turbolaser Reroute Circuits a lot more appealing.

 |Commandant Aresko knows how to make the intimidating clenched first pose.
 Take note, Titus.|